mpenet/legba/README.md

 * `:path-params-key` - where to locate the routing extracted path parameters - Defaults to `:path-params`

+* `soft-response-validation` - boolean, if true response validation doesn't throw and assocs the error on the ring response as response-validation-error.

 ### Notes

 * You don't have to do any JSON marshaling, if the content-type is of